 Recompute and store signature for every minor wiki edit, and again every 30 days.

 Does DNS security

-There are some IF signed with DNSS caches checking si Never mind all the Do these signature accomplish anyth hashes 23; nction esses; names d ses ly. ers es).
+There are some IF signed with DNSS caches checking si Never mind all the Do these signature accomplish anyth hashes esses; names es).